corpus-io/tokenize.it-smart-contracts/docs/dev_overview.md

 - define who is allowed to pause the contract
 - define minting rights (through increaseMintingAllowance and decreaseMintingAllowance functions)

 Also, this is the only contract in this repository that is deployed using an ERC1967-proxy.
-This means that is can be upgraded.
+This means that it can be upgraded.
 Since this token is legally bound to the company, we want to make sure that we can offer our customers options if a security issue arises or regulation enforces changes.

 ### Minting